Average Cost of Living Price in Bloomington

 Living in Bloomington means navigating one of America's more affordable housing markets, where homeownership is within reach for most working families and craft beer, farmers markets, and an increasingly diverse food scene that doesn't require a second mortgage to enjoy.
 When it comes to cost of living, that translates to costs that comes at a significant discount compared to national averages, running 20% cheaper.
 The typical resident here pays between $2,011 and $4,423, compared to a national average of $4,000.

 What makes Bloomington's market for cost of living distinct?
-Start with the labor market: a more relaxed labor market where service providers compete on price as much as reputation.
+Start with the labor market: a more relaxed labor market where businesses compete on price as much as reputation.
 Add in one of America's more affordable housing markets, where homeownership is within reach for most working families, and you begin to see why prices land where they do.
 Lake-effect snow and ice create plumbing emergencies that don't happen in warmer markets.
 Budget accordingly.

 What Matters Most